 Lamb Wraps

-This easy recipe for lamb wraps is a quick and tasty way to eat any leftovers from your Sunday roast lamb.
 Cooked lamb is also delicious eaten cold, but I prefer to eat it warm.
-In this recipe I re-heat it in the microwave, which brings back the succulent tenderness from when it was originally cooked.
+In this recipe, I re-heat the lamb in the microwave.
+This brings back the succulent tenderness from when I originally cooked it.

 .